When to Hire a Car Accident Lawyer

 Settlements vary depending on how severe the damages are and upon the case built for your claim.
 An insurance company may offer you a quick settlement amount based upon data and formulas which allow them to determine how much they are willing to give you.

-A personal injury attorney will be able level the playing field and gather the evidence for you based upon the cost of your medical treatment (both past and future) stemming from the accident, the extent of your injuries and those of your passengers, the damage to your vehicle, witness testimony, police reports, lost income or lost wages, and other items to argue for a fair resolution.
+A personal injury attorney will be able to level the playing field and gather the evidence for you based upon the cost of your medical treatment (both past and future) stemming from the accident, the extent of your injuries and those of your passengers, the damage to your vehicle, witness testimony, police reports, lost income or lost wages, and other items to argue for a fair resolution.

-“Determining the value of a claim or settlement is more art than science,” says Kevin Shannon, a personal injury attorney at the Bryant Law Center.
+“Determining the value of a claim or settlement is more art than science,” says Kevin Shannon, a Paducah personal injury attorney at the Bryant Law Center.
 “There are no magic formulas and the internet is not a good source of information.
-In the end analysis, each claim is unique and its value depends on many different factors that can be evaluated by a lawyer experienced in handling personal injury cases.”
+In the end analysis, each claim is unique and its value depends on many different factors that can be evaluated by a car accident lawyer experienced in handling personal injury cases.”